 Will the Point System Impact Your Insurance?

 Each point added to your driver’s license in California can increase your insurance rates.
-Getting too many traffic violations in too short a period of time can significantly increase the amount you pay your insurance company every month.
+Getting too many traffic violations in too short a period can significantly increase the amount you pay your insurance company.

 One-Point Traffic Violation Convictions in California